-51.7 Implementing Custom Endpoints
+5.2.7.
+Implementing Custom Endpoints

 If you add a @Bean annotated with @Endpoint, any methods annotated with @ReadOperation, @WriteOperation, or @DeleteOperation are automatically exposed over JMX and, in a web application, over HTTP as well.
 Endpoints can be exposed over HTTP using Jersey, Spring MVC, or Spring WebFlux.
+If both Jersey and Spring MVC are available, Spring MVC will be used.